eu-waliston/Da-Vinci-Project/README.md

-# Da Vicni Web Page.
+# The da Vicni Project.

 ##  A React SPA about the polymath Pablo Da Vinci, in this project,  i'll use some technologies: